The fast-changing world of new technology has given rise to a new breed of designers who are putting people first.

 Kenny K. N. Chow obtained a Ph.D. in Digital Media at the Georgia Institute of Technology.
 He also received an M.F.A. degree from the City University of Hong Kong and an M.Sc. degree from the University of Hong Kong.

-Dr. Huaxin Wei — Assistant Professor, PhD, MSc, BSc
+Dr. Huaxin Wei — Associate Professor, PhD, MSc, BSc

 Huaxin Wei holds a PhD from Simon Fraser University and a M.Sc. in Computing Science from University of Alberta.
 Her primary research explores the use of interactive technologies in narrative design for digital media.
 In her doctoral research, she established a descriptive framework for systematic analysis of video games using a variety of structural perspectives.
 She then demonstrated the use of the framework through case analyses in several published works.
 Her current teaching and research subjects lie in the intersection of user-centred design and interactive media.